Best Indie Sci-Fi 1997-2019 V1.7.7: 64 Must-see Films, Plus 64 Moreby emvan | created - 20 Mar 2015 | updated - 4 days ago | Public

 Two documentary filmmakers attempt to penetrate a cult who worships a woman who claims to be from the future.

 (US 2012).
-All 73, Fans 87, Me 87 = 86.
-The second-film co-written by Brit Marling (again, see #49).
+All 73, Fans 87, Me 87 = 86; Maj.
+The second-film co-written by Marling (again, see #56).
 One or two of its puzzles may be in fact insoluble at present, since it's reportedly the first of a planned trilogy.
-But there's more than enough that does fit together to give it a ferocious kick (9 popular).
+But there's more than enough that does fit together to give it a ferocious kick.
+Marling and Batmanglij went on to do mini-series The OA, which should show up here in V2.0.
+(9 popular).

 Not Rated | 93 min | Horror, Mystery, Thriller